africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Switching trades or specialities has a clear benefit.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/switching-trades-or-specialities-has-a-clear-benefit/","title":"Switching trades or specialities has a clear benefit","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/Switching trades or specialities has a clear benefit/","title":"Switching trades or specialities has a clear benefit","noteIcon":""}
 ---